UCLH-DHCT/emap/core/README.md

     mkdir /gae/emap-live
     chgrp -R docker /gae/emap-live
     chmod -R g+rws /gae/emap-live
     setfacl -R -m d:g::rwX /gae/emap-live
     ```

-    to create, modify the group, change ownership (`s` ensures the group ownership is inherited (but not the permissions))
+    to create, modify the group, change ownership (`s` ensures the group ownership but not the permissions are inherited)
     and inherit permissions.

-    It should now look like e.g.:
+    It should now look like e.g.

     ```bash
     $ ls -la /gae/emap-live